oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/aks/_index.md

 To deploy the offer from the Azure portal, see [WebLogic Server on Azure](https://aka.ms/wls-aks-portal).

+{{% notice note %}}
+With the exception of the resource group, and the username and password for the Oracle Single Sign-On fields, each panel of the offer has been configured with sensible defaults.
+If you were referred to this guidance by another guidance, it is appropriate to accept the defaults for each panel.
+{{% /notice %}}

 {{< img "WLS AKS Marketplace Solution Screenshot" "images/aks-solution.png" >}}

 {{< readfile file="/samples/azure-kubernetes-service/includes/aks-value-prop.txt" >}}